syedahmedullah14/imaginify/app-steps.md

 ## Create a MobileNav, use shadcn sheet component, Install it and then render the sidebar in root's layout

 ## Connect mongodb
+# create mongoose.ts and write database logic
+# create differents i.e. user,image and transaction and define their schema also define an Interface for Image schema.